Yusuf bin Ahmad al-Kawneyn

 Yusuf bin Ahmad al-Kawneyn (يوسف بن أحمد الكونين) (b.
-10th century), popularly known as Aw Barkhadle ("Blessed Father") or Yusuf Al Kownayn, was a Muslim scholar and traveler.
-Based on reference to Yusuf Al Kawneyn in the Harar manuscripts, Dr. Enrico Cerulli.
+10th century), popularly known as Aw Barkhadle ("Blessed Father") or Yusuf Al Kownayn, was an Islamic scholar and traveler based in Zeila, Somaliland.
+According to Dr. Enrico Cerulli, Yusuf Al Kawneyn is referenced in the Harar manuscripts.

 Biography

-Local Somali oral tradition and written Ethiopian history gives reason to believe Aw Barkhadle allegedly arrived from Arabia.
-However Arabian origin stories pertaining to ancestral saints such as Yusuf are regarded as a myth by scholars and an islamification of a prior pagan origin story that relates back to Waaq and ancestor worship.
-That now ties the Somali to the prophets clan (Quraysh).
+Local Somali oral tradition and written Ethiopian history gives reason to believe Aw Barkhadle arrived from Arabia.
+However, some scholars hold the opinion that suggests Arabian origin stories pertaining to ancestral saints such as Yusuf, are potentially a myth by scholars and an Islamification of a pre-Islamic origin story that relates back to Waaq and ancestor worship.
+These myths would tie the Somalis to the prophets clan (Quraysh).
 Religious synchronism where the old religion is adapted to reflect the hegemony of the new in that the ancestral home of the ancestors in Arabia, the headquarters of Islam.
 Thus Yusuf has been affirmed to have 'exalted origins' through being related to the prophet.